 Don’t you love saying Clafouti?
 I love saying it; clafouti, clafouti, clafouti.
-Not only is it fun to say, but it is so fun to make, as well as eat.
+Not only is it fun to say, but it is fun to make, as well as eat.
 I cannot remember the first time I had it, but I do remember loving the warm custard base and jammy fresh summer fruit.
 I was instantly hooked to this comfort dessert.
 This recipe for blueberry and strawberry clafouti has quickly become my favorite version.
 A great way to enjoy summer’s bounty.

 Clafouti, as well as galettes, are a staple summertime dessert in our house.
 I tend to whip one up whenever I have some overripe stone fruit laying around.
 I particularly love late summer apricots with an almond flavoring.
 Bliss.
 I have never considered adding berries.
 Don’t ask me why; because I cannot even begin to answer that question.
 Then my friend Tracy whipped up a strawberry clafouti and provoked the baking goddess in me.

 The other evening I had some leftover blueberries and a near overripe basket of strawberries sitting on the counter, just begging to be eaten.
 Instead, I pulled out my trusty clafouti recipe and went to work.
 Don’t be scared to tackle what looks like a complicated recipe.
 A clafouti is really easy to make.
 Just put all of the ingredients, except for the fruit, into a blender.
-Give a couple whirls and you are set.
+Give a couple of whirls and you are set.
 I like to put it into the oven for about 30 minutes before serving, then you will have a lovely warm dessert to serve your guests, or to just enjoy yourself.
 Makes a wonderful breakfast companion with a cup of hot coffee as well.
 That is if you even have leftovers.

 1/2 pint strawberries, washed and cut in half